afeld/computing-in-context/project_3.md

 **DO NOT WAIT UNTIL THE LAST MINUTE TO SUBMIT.** Leave yourself time to fix any issues that come up in doing so, computer crashing, etc.

+Instead of submitting via Gradescope, you will be publishing your notebooks for Project 1, 2, and 3 to the web.
+The suggested method is [Jupyter Book via Read the Docs](week_13.md).
+(If you want to publish a different way, please ask on Ed first and wait for the instructor/TAs to confirm.)

 ## Process

 1. [Find a dataset](notebooks.md#projects) that seems interesting.